kubesphere/website/content/en/docs/project-administration/role-and-member-management.md

 ---
 title: "Role and Member Management In Your Project"
 keywords: 'KubeSphere, Kubernetes, role, member, management, project'
-description: 'Role and Member Management in a Project'
+description: 'Learn how to manage access control for a project.'

 linkTitle: "Role and Member Management"
 weight: 13200